Art Links!

 - Marcus Oluwale - incredible character design paired with stunning backgrounds.
 The contrast in style between the two I think draw me to these pieces.

 - elebant - gorgeously animated shorts.
 Like seamlessly flowing.
+Watch this now.

 - anistarrae - like a moving painting.
 Keeping such consistency with lineless animations is insanely impressive.